- What does Codecademy do?

 Users can choose one of three ways to learn: courses, skill paths, and career paths.
 Courses can take between 1 hour and 20 hours to complete, depending on the subject.
 Some courses are free and some require the Pro membership.

 Skill paths help students learn a specialized skill, like creating a front-end app with React or analyzing data with SQL.
 These range from 6-10 weeks and all require Pro membership to be completed.
-The goal of these courses is to give a step-by-step guide to learning this skill and utilizing it quickly in the real world.
+The goal of these courses is to give a step-by-step guide to learning this skill.
+Ideally, then people can utilize it quickly in the real world.

 Who is Codecademy for?

 People who are interested in learning a new skill, advancing their current knowledge, or getting more hands-on learning in computer science, programming, or data science, would benefit from Codecademy.

 What does Codecademy cost?
 How much work is involved?

 The Pro membership for Codecademy is $19.99/month when on a 12 month subscription.
 People who choose the 6 month subscription pay $29.99/month.
 Finally, the month-to-month option costs $39.99/month.